joseph-hellerstein/linear_reaction_networks/README.md

 # network_approximations
-Investigation into linear approximations to chemical reaction networks
+Building reaction networks whose dynamics can be described by a system of linear differential equations.